Engoo Blog Language Tips

 No offense, but I'd rather not say.

-Being vague
+Being Vague

-Another way to deal with unwanted questions is to give only some information to the other person.
+Another way to deal with unwanted questions is to reveal only some information.
 This is called being "vague," which means "unclear or uncertain."
-Expressions like "Let's just say" and "All I will say" are common ways to be vague in both formal and informal situations.

 Don

-How much did that jacket cost?
+How much did your jacket cost?

 Nelly